-36. Are there currently any STR restrictions in coastal areas?
+37. Are there currently any STR restrictions in coastal areas?
 Does Title 22 ADU restriction apply to the coastal zones?

 No. The Title 22 ADU regulations do not apply to the coastal zone.
-Should the Ordinance be adopted, the LCPs will be amended and cover several policies, including STR and ADU prohibition.
+The LCPs will be amended and cover several policies, including STR and ADU prohibition.

-37. Will the County enter into agreements with Hosting Platforms to collect the Transient Occupancy Tax (TOT)?
+38. Will the County enter into agreements with Hosting Platforms to collect the Transient Occupancy Tax (TOT)?

-No. Hosting Platforms will inform STR Hosts that it is the Host's responsibility to collect and remit the TOT to the County.
+No. Hosting Platforms must inform STR Hosts that it is the Host's responsibility to collect and remit the TOT to the County.
 For additional information regarding TOT, please visit the TOT website at https://ttc.lacounty.gov/tot/.

-38. Does the STR Ordinance give me the right to operate an STR?
+39. Does the STR Ordinance give me the right to operate an STR?

-No. If a rental or lease agreement, County contract, Title 22 of LACC (ADU prohibition), rental restriction, or homeowner's association or condominium's Conditions, Covenants and Restrictions prohibit STR activity, the Ordinance will not supersede such restriction or otherwise grant any right to engage in STR activity.
+No. If a rental or lease agreement, County contract, Title 22 of LACC (ADU prohibition), rental restriction, or homeowner's association or condominium's Conditions, Covenants and Restrictions prohibit STR activity, the Ordinance does not supersede such restriction or otherwise grant any right to engage in STR activity.